brooksn/resume/src/resume.md

 # Volunteer Experience

-## Peninsula YMCA (San Diego, CA)
+## YMCA of San Diego County (San Diego, CA)

-**Youth & Government Advisor** (August 2014 - February 2015)
+**Youth & Government Advisor** (August 2013 - February 2015)

 - Lead advisor for a group of 12 high school students.
-- Communicated with parents and teachers about the educational goals of the program and care of their children when traveling to conferences.
-- Planned conferences with associate advisors for ~150 students.

-## La Jolla YMCA Youth & Government (San Diego, CA)

-**Youth & Government Advisor** (August 2013 - February 2015)

-- Assistant advisor for a group of 16 high school students.
-- Instructed students in reading and writing model legislation, and in public speaking.
+- Instructed students in reading and writing model legislation and in public speaking.
+- Assisted planning and traveled to conferences for ~150 students.